akashdeepbansal/synopsis_ppt/slides.md

 {style="border-spacing: 20px"}

-MJX has highest correlation with all metrices (C1, C2, and Avg)
+MJX (MathJax's metric based on internal MathML like structure) has highest correlation with all metrices (C1, C2, and Avg)

 ## Clustering based Analysis